Pre-event: Monday 1 June

 Approx. 9am

-Sign up for a free visit to the Mosque of Cordoba, a World Heritage Site
+Free visit to the Mosque of Cordoba, a World Heritage Site

-Registration - Please collect your name badge and lunch tickets
+Registration - please collect your name badge and lunch tickets

 Poster presenters should put up their posters during this time.